bbatsov/metaredux/_posts/2023-03-12-clojure-mode-meets-tree-sitter.md

 which it was originally based.
 Slates don't come much cleaner than this.

-Danny Freeman has been driving the work on `clojure-ts-mode` and he already got most of the basics working, so feel free to play with the mode if you want.
-That being said - a ton of work remains and help from everyone is most welcome.
+Danny Freeman has been driving the work on `clojure-ts-mode` and he already got some of the basics working (e.g. font-locking and fixed indentation), so feel free to play with the mode if you want.
+That being said - [a ton of work remains to done](https://github.com/clojure-emacs/clojure-ts-mode/issues/1) and help from everyone is most welcome.
 The [setup](https://github.com/clojure-emacs/clojure-ts-mode#installation) is a bit complex right now, but it's very well documented.